nusofthq/avchat-documentation/socialengine.md

   <h1 id="overview" class="page-header">Overview</h1>
   <p class="lead">The AVChat Video Chat Add-on for SocialEngine 4 handles the integration between your SocialEngine 4 community and our AVChat software:</p>

-* username and gender integration
+* user name integration
 * profile url integration
-* profile picture integration
+* profile image integration
-* Facebook and Twitter integration
 * placement of video chat within the web site (user and admin interface)
-* control what features each user group from xenForo has access to
-* control AVChat 3 general settings from the xenForo admin area
+* control video chat permissions for each SocialEngine PHP 4 member levels  directly from the SE4 admin area

+The AVChat Module for SE4 is one of the best most advanced integration we have done!
+Why? because directly in SE4's admin area you can control access to AVChat and its features based on the level of the user

+If you like the AVChat Module for SocialEngine PHP 4 don't forget to [rate it and review it in the SE Community Addons area](http://www.socialengine.com/customize/se4/mod-page?mod_id=187).
+You can also view our [Developer Profile on socialengine.com](http://www.socialengine.com/customize/se4/developer?dev_id=4292).

+If you cannot find the answer you’re looking for here, we encourage you to try our [FAQ](http://avchat.net/faq) or [forums](http://discuss.avchat.net/).
+There's also more documentation regarding AVChat in the [documentation area for the main standalone version](http://docs.avchat.net/standalone).

 If you're looking for something specific just hit <kbd>Ctrl+F</kbd> on your browser.
 </section>

 <section class="bs-docs-section" markdown="1">
   <h1 id="installation-instructions" class="page-header">Installation Instructions</h1>
-<h2 id="download-avchat-and-xenforo-application">Download & extract archives</h2>
+<h2 id="download-avchat-and-socialengine-application">Download & extract archives</h2>
 Download these 2 archives from your [private client/trial area](https://nusofthq.com/c/) to your computer:

 1. `AVChat 3.0.zip` contains AVChat
-2. `avchat3_video_chat_xenforo_addon.zip` contains the xenForo add-on
+2. `avchat3_socialengineall.zip` contains the SocialEngine add-on

 Extract the 2 archives somewhere on your computer.